What Is a Mark Verifying Authority?

 To adopt BIMI, domain owners need to add a BIMI record, which is a type of DNS TXT record stored in subdomains named “_bimi”.
 For example, the owner of “domain.com” would create their BIMI record at “default._bimi.domain.com”.
 All BIMI preference data made by a domain owner is known as an Assertion Record.

 Pertaining to the MVA, specific tags are used as the initial valid BIMI tags, with the “a” and “l” tags working together to validate the record.
-The MVA is responsible for verifying the “l” tag logo and will then generate the required VMC in the “a” tag section.
+The MVA is responsible for verifying the “l” tag logo and generates the required VMC in the “a” tag section.
 Moreover, the “a” tag is a reserved value and refers to Trust Authorities.
 It should describe which type of MVA is used.

 Ensuring your company’s email delivery is the best version of itself not only protects your brand, it also protects your customers.
 The DMARC and BIMI standards are trailblazing a path for you to safeguard your outgoing messages.
-At MxToolbox, we specialize in providing your company the knowledge and knowhow for all-things email.
+At MxToolbox, we specialize in providing your company the knowledge and know-how for all-things email.
 Let us help you reach your full email deliverability potential.